General Glossary

 A medication sold with false or exaggerated claims and little or no effectiveness.

-- Not a Pot to Piss In (see Piss Poor)search for term
+Not a Pot to Piss In (see Piss Poor)

 In the 16th century families urinated in a pot and sold skins placed there to a tannery since the urea broke down to ammonia which softened and tanned the skins.
 You were really poor if you couldn't even afford to buy the pot.